 But along comes “breads” like banana bread, zucchini bread, pumpkin bread…all calling themselves bread, but fooling no one.
 And I love it.

 I have quite the resource of bread-cakes here on my site, in case you were wondering.
 You were right?
 And you should for sure, definitely try all of those recipes.
 But today I’m taking two of my favorite bread-cakes and smashing them together to make my latest fall favorite, Pumpkin Banana Bread.

 This recipe took me a few go-rounds to get right.
 The first few times I added too much pumpkin, or too much banana and while the flavor was great, the texture was pretty bad.

 Anyway, I officially nailed it the third time, and have made it about 4 times since, because I can’t stop.
 Plus, it’s topped with a crunchy, butter, crumble that I want to roll around in.
 Anywayyyy.

-Let’s talk about how to get it done…
+Let’s me show you how to get it done…

 Mashed banana, pumpkin and other totally normal ingredients.
 Topped with an easy crumble…